redbadger/crux/docs/src/part-2/weather_app.md

 in the Crux Github repo, but we'll walk through the key parts.
 As before, we're going to start with the core and once we have it, look at the shells.

-Unlike in Part I, we will not build the app step by step, it would be very long and repetitive, we will instead do more of a code review of the key parts.
+Unlike Part I, we'll work by concept rather than by commit: lifecycle states, nested state machines, effects, testing, capabilities, and shells — each with the Weather app as the worked example.

 Before we dive in though, lets quickly establish some foundations about the app architecture Crux follows, known most widely as the Elm architecture, based on the language which popularised it.